5 Keys to Successful Foodservice Marketing

 First, think about all the amazing websites out there you frequent.
 Why do you like them?
 Functionality, design, imagery?
 What is it about those sites that make them successful?

-Now, take a look at a handful of websites listed in the most recent National Restaurant Association Show Exhibitor List.
+Now, take a quick look on the web for foodservice equipment websites or foods supply sites.
 Look at 10 of them.
 Look at 20.
 It's hard to believe that so many foodservice companies do not take their online presence seriously, much less use it as a source for lead generation, lead nurturing, or even e-commerce and sales.

-The reality is, brick and mortar stores are closing.
-More and more businesses are utilizing the web to market, educate buyers, and to conduct sales than ever before.
+The reality is, more and more businesses are utilizing the web to market, educate buyers, and to conduct sales than ever before.
 That is not a trend.
 It's a fact that is not going to change.
 The new brick and mortar are the pages of your website.
 Make sure they'll withstand a storm.

 When you create evergreen content that is remarkable and is delivered in ways relevant to your buyers, you'll attract new visitors, nurture those visitors by educating them on their own time, and turn those visitors into customers when the time is right.